geoserver/geoserver/doc/en/user/source/styling/sld-cookbook/lines.rst

 certain width and again with a slightly smaller width.
 This gives the illusion of fill and stroke by obscuring the larger lines everywhere except along the edges of the smaller lines.

 Since every line is drawn twice, the order of the rendering is *very* important.
+GeoServer renders ``<FeatureTypeStyle>``\ s in the order that they are presented in the SLD.
-In this style, all of the gray lines are drawn first via the first ``<FeatureTypeStyle>``, followed by all of the blue lines in a second ``<FeatureTypeStyle>``.
-GeoServer will render every ``<FeatureTypeStyle>`` in the order that they are presented in the SLD.
-This not only ensures that the blue lines won't be obscured by the gray lines, but also ensures proper rendering at intersections, so that the blue lines "connect".
+In this style, the gray border lines are drawn first via the first ``<FeatureTypeStyle>``, followed by the blue center lines in a second ``<FeatureTypeStyle>``.
+This ensures that the blue lines are not obscured by the gray lines, and also ensures proper rendering at intersections, so that the blue lines "connect".

 In this example, **lines 1-11** comprise the first ``<FeatureTypeStyle>``, which is the outer line (or "stroke").
-**Line 5** specifies the color of the line to be dark gray (``#333333``), **line 6** specifies the width of this line to be 5 pixels, and **line 7** renders the edges of the line to be rounded instead of flat.
-(When working with lines that have borders, using the ``stroke-linecap`` parameter ensures that the ends of the lines will have a properly-drawn border.)
+**Line 5** specifies the color of the line to be dark gray (``#333333``), **line 6** specifies the width of this line to be 5 pixels, and in **line 7** a ``stroke-linecap`` parameter of ``round`` renders the corners of the line as rounded instead of flat.
+(When working with lines
+that have borders, using the ``stroke-linecap`` parameter ensures that the border connects properly at the ends of the lines.)

 **Lines 12-22** comprise the second ``<FeatureTypeStyle>``, which is the the inner line (or "fill").  **Line 16** specifies the color of the line to be a medium blue (``#6699FF``), **line 17** specifies the width of this line to be 3